Code-Institute-Submissions/CI-MS1-You-in-Africa/README.md

 * Designed with HTML5, CSS3 and Bootstrap.

 * Donate button directing to another website.

-* Scroll to top button enables the user to quickly move back to the top of the page.

 * Fixed navigation bar for large screens to keep visible the donate button.